-Further guidance on privacy friendly protocol design can be found in [I-D.iab-privacy-considerations].
+Further guidance on privacy friendly protocol design can be found in [RFC6973].

 9. IANA Considerations

 This is a request to add three values, as listed in the sub-sections below, to the "OAuth Parameters" registry established by RFC 6749 [RFC6749].